starless-sky-protocol/docs/docs/README.md

 There is no perfect system, but there are procedures that make a network secure enough to don't have problems in the future.
 This system uses the latest encryption technologies and tends to be secure.

-Read `doc/considerations.md` to understand the best security practices for a network that can store identities.
+Read the [Security Considerations](/#/considerations) to understand the best security practices for a network that can store identities.

 ## Documentation